angular/material-start/README.md

 ### Step #1:

-Here you will modify the application to use Angular-Material.
+Here you will modify the application to use AngularJS Material.

-* In the HTML, load the Angular Material CSS stylesheet and appropriate `<meta>`/`<title>` tags
+* In the HTML, load the AngularJS Material CSS stylesheet and appropriate `<meta>`/`<title>` tags
-* Load the Angular Material JS library and its dependent libraries
+* Load the AngularJS Material JS library and its dependent libraries
 * Configure the app dependency on 'ngMaterial'

 `app/index.html`